captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Is holiday!
 ---
 ## PAOLA:
 Is Tuesday!
+---
-You have work tomorrow.
+You have to go to work tomorrow.
 ---
 ## DAVIDE:
 Every day is holiday in America!